mate-academy/py-bomberman-one/README.md

 cannot walk over the bomb, think about how player get of the bomb after the planting.
 5. Player cannot put bomb if less than 1 second has passed from last planting (that is all so far, bomb will explode later).
-There is `60` frames per second.
+There are `60` frames per second.
 You can store timeout in the attribute and reduce it in `update` method.
 6. Replace simple colored rectangles with images given in `"app/images/`.
 Use `pygame.image.load("source.png").convert_alpha()` instead of `Surface`.
 Player